Intermittent percolation and the scale-free distribution of vegetation clusters

+where $C$ is a normalization constant and the exponent takes the exactly known value $\tau=187/91 \approx 2.05$; \neww{in finite systems this power law is cutoff by a rapidly decaying scaling function. \cite{Stauffer-Aharony,Christensen-book}. } Importantly, the value of $p_c^{occ}$ can change if another type of lattice of local geometry is considered, but the exponent $\tau$ remains unchanged, i.e. it is universal.

-The parsimonious individual-based model that we analyze is defined on a two-dimensional square lattice, with each lattice site being in one of two possible states: empty ($0$) or occupied ($1$).
-At each discrete time step an occupied site is randomly selected and, with probability $p$, a new offspring is created at a random nearest-neighbor provided it was empty \cite{Marro,Henkel-book}.
-Alternatively, with probability $1-p$ the selected occupied site is emptied; i.e. an individual dies.
+The individual-based model that we analyze is defined on a two-dimensional square lattice (mimicking the surface of a semiarid landscape) in which each lattice site, $j$, (i.e. each spatial location) can be in one of two possible states: empty, $n(j)=0$, or occupied $n(j)=1$.
+At each discrete time step an occupied site is randomly selected and, with probability $p$, a new offspring is created at a random nearest-neighbor, provided it was empty \cite{Marro,Henkel-book}.
+Alternatively, with probability $1-p$ the selected occupied site is emptied (i.e. the individual dies).
 The time counter is increased as $t \rightarrow t + \Delta t$ with $\Delta t =1/N(t)$, where $N(t)$ is the total number of occupied sites at time $t$.
-This way, we ensure that in a (Monte Carlo) step all are updated once on average.
-This stochastic rules are nothing but the ``contact process'', a prototypical model that captures the essence of a large variety of spreading systems in physics, biology, epidemiology, \cite{Marro,Henkel-book,GG} as well as in spatial ecology \cite{Durrett-Levin,Neuhauser,Durrett2009,Paula,Paula-Q,Bonachela-Munoz-Levin}.
+This way, we ensure that in a (Monte Carlo) step all sites are updated once, on average.
+We consider a system size of $N=1024\times 1024$, unless otherwise indicated.

+These stochastic rules define the ``contact process'', a prototypical model that captures the essence of a large variety of spreading systems in physics, biology, epidemiology, \cite{Marro,Henkel-book,GG} as well as in spatial ecology \cite{Durrett-Levin,Neuhauser,Durrett2009,Paula,Paula-Q,Bonachela-Munoz-Levin,JSP}.
 It can be summarized as the following set of {processes}: